Plastic bag ban: United States

 There is no national plastic bag fee or ban currently in effect in the United States.
 However, the states of California, Connecticut (July 2021), Delaware (2021), Hawaii (de facto), Maine (January 2021), New Jersey (May 2022), New York, Oregon, Vermont (July 2020) and Washington (2021) and the territories of American Samoa, Guam (2021), Northern Mariana Islands, US Virgin Islands and Puerto Rico have banned disposable bags.
 By September 2018, about 350 counties and municipalities had enacted ordinances either imposing a fee on plastic bags or banning them outright, including all counties in Hawaii.
 Other attempts at banning plastic shopping bags statewide (for example in Massachusetts, though as of August 2019, 122 cities and towns in the state have done so)) have not succeeded mainly due to plastic industry lobbying.
 A few jurisdictions have chosen to implement a fee-only approach to bag reduction such as Connecticut, Washington, D.C. and adjacent Montgomery County, Maryland.
 Some US states, such as Florida and Arizona, have passed laws preventing local municipalities from passing their own bans.

+The California Senate passed Senate Bill 270 in 2014 that banned the free single-use plastic bags available at grocery stores.
+This ban specified that plastic bags available at grocery stores must be 2.25 millimeters thick, contain at least 40% recycled materials, and be recyclable within California.
+This bill was passed with timeframes for progressively tighter restrictions.
+Violations are punishable by fines.
+In September 2024, Governor Gavin Newsom signed a bill banning all plastic bags statewide from 2026.

 Oceania

 Australia

 Although there is no nationwide ban on lightweight bags, they are banned in all states and territories.
 Coles Bay, Tasmania was the first location in Australia to ban lightweight plastic bags.
 The introduction of the "Zero Waste" program in South Australia led to its lightweight bag ban in October 2008.
 It is estimated that 400 million bags are saved each year.
 Western Australia and Queensland banned them in July 2018 and Victoria introduced a ban in November 2019.
+Bans in the Australian Capital Territory, South Australia, Northern Territory, Tasmania allow lightweight bags that are biodegradable.

 In Australia, 6 billion HDPE bags were used in 2002.
 Usage reduced to 5.6 billion in 2004, and 3.9 billion in 2007.

 After the two biggest supermarket chains in Australia banned single-use plastic grocery bags, the consumption of plastic bags in Australia dropped by 80% in three months.